Improving the transparency of higher education admissions

 Institutions are not currently required to provide data to the Government about their expenditure on teaching and scholarship, making it difficult to assess the efficiency of the current funding architecture.

-Once the data collection is established, the Department will work with the higher education sector to agree on arrangements for publication of the data on the Quality Indicators for Learning and Teaching website.
+Once the data collection is established, the Department will work with the higher education sector to agree on arrangements for publication of the data.

 For further information about how these reforms affect universities and private higher education providers, visit Provider FAQs.